oasci/pitt-biosc1540-2024s/biosc1540/modules/prelims/nucleic-acids.md

 !!! danger "DRAFT"

-    This page is a work-in-progress and is subject to change at any moment.
+    This page is a work in progress and is subject to change at any moment.

-This chapter reviews core concepts from first-year college biology related to nucleotides, nucleic acids, DNA, and RNA.
+This page reviews core concepts from first-year college biology related to nucleotides, nucleic acids, DNA, and RNA.

 Nucleic acids are the most important macromolecules for the continuity of life.
 They carry the genetic blueprint of a cell and carry instructions for the functioning of the cell.